Why Does My Cat Meow When I Pet It?

 See files for Cats

 A cat's meow is an odd affectation.
 We say affectation as it is something which adult cats do not generally do to each other, yet domestic cats regularly do to us.
-The main theory is that meowing in adult cats is related to the time when cats do normally meow, specifically when they are kittens.
+The main theory is that meowing in adult cats is related to when they were kittens.
 Kittens will meow to get attention, just as babies or children will cry out for milk or a new toy.
-While this may explain many of the times we might hear a cat meow, it does not explain why do cats meow when you pet them as, if you are petting them, they already have your attention.
+While this may explain many of the times we might hear a cat meow, it does not explain why cats meow when you pet them.
+When you are petting them, they already have your attention.

-AnimalWised looks into some of the reasons and interpretations of why cats meow when we pet them.
-We do so that we can better communicate with our feline friends, to discern their likes and dislikes and ensure their well-being as best as possible.
+AnimalWised looks into some of the reasons cats meow by asking why does my cat meow when I pet it?
+We do so that we can better communicate with our feline friends, to discern their likes and dislikes and ensure their wellbeing as best as possible.

-Meowing is a form of communication, likely employed because we humans are often unaware the subtle language cats use with each other.
-Cats use their body language to speak to each other and often only vocalize when there is danger, amorousness or a fight is at hand.
-It isn't only when we pet our cats that they will sound off.
+Meowing is a form of communication, likely employed because we humans are often unaware of the subtle signals cats use with each other.
+Cats use their body language to speak to each other and often only vocalize when there is danger, a potential mate or an aggressor.
+It isn't only when we pet our cats they will emit sounds.
 There are many reasons why a cat will meow and here are just some of the possible interpretations: